ashutoshmjain/gita/src/how.md

 `Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
 In addition to immutable truth in `Gita`, the written word laid the foundations for discovery of gold - as a store of value.

-> Value must follow the properties of information.
+> Value exchange must follow the properties of information exchange.

 ## Gita

-The second section is original translation of `Bhagvad Gita` (in English) by `Kiasri Mohan Ganguly` circa 1896.
+The second section is original English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly` circa 1896.

 `Bhagvad Gita` is the source code of `Karm Yoga`.
 While `Karm Yoga` is proven means to exit sufferings, it is also ideal approach to value exchange.
 It establishes the spiritual foundation for selfless open pursuits (`Nishkaam Yazna`).
 Open pursuits enable society adopt work as primary protocol for co-existence - irrespective of imminent challenges of an adverse situation.
 Prime example being `Arjuna`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.
 Finding a mission in desire free pursuits is relevant even today. `Nishkaam Yazna` is a timeless idea - it is freedom.
 A variant of it is the open source movement of our time - for example.